Ari-F90/my-portfolio/README.md

-# My Personal Website ❤️
+# My Personal Website 💻📱

 Welcome to my personal website repository!
 This website showcases my projects, skills, hobbies, and more.
-It's built using Vue.js and JavaScript.
+It's built using Vue.js and JavaScript.<br>
-To access and explore my personal website, simply follow the link below: https://ariadna-frias-portfolio.netlify.app/
+To access and explore my personal website, simply follow this link: https://ariadna-frias-portfolio.netlify.app/

 **_Desktop display_**: